null0llun/TSM-Face-Detector-C/README.md

 -xx1 (binary) for export the results in XML file (decimal ex.
 1,3,5,7) -x1x (binary) for export the results in image file (decimal ex 2,3,6,7) -1xx (binary) for export the results in visually in the screen (decimal ex 4,5,6,7)

-Change the <version> xml object value to
--2 for using the version 2.2 of the TSM system
--Any other value uses the version 3.2 of the TSM system

 # Build and Run
 Export the containing files and folder in a directory of your choice.